Acid Reflux: Causes, Symptoms, Treatments & Prevention

 - Avoid caffeinated drinks or alcohol

-- Check with your healthcare professional if any medications you may be taking may be contributing to reflux
+- Check with your healthcare professional if any medications you are taking may be contributing to reflux

 When do you need to see a doctor?

-If medications are not working and your acid reflux has become severe, it’s important to consult a GP.
+If medications and lifestyle modifications are not working and your acid reflux has become severe, it’s important to consult a GP.

 Of course, if you’re ever unsure or have further questions regarding acid reflux, your